boneskull/angular-reol/README.md

 Reol.js (https://npmjs.org/package/reol) forked to AngularJS factory.
 I have run this code a little bit.
 Use at your own risk.

+Warning: This code was forked against an older version of Reol.js!
+While it has most of the same functionality it likely has bugs that have since been fixed elsewhere.

 ## Installation

 ```